elifesciences-publications/skCSD/README.md

 'simulation/LFP_calc_sine.py' #oscillatory inputs
 'simulation/LFP_calc_constInj.py' #constant current injection to soma

-Package dependencies:
-rgl, gWidgets, scatterplot3d, MASS a working LFPy is needed to run these simnulations which requires certain python packages an NEURON simulational environment

-Test cases

-Required input files

 ## skCSD reconstruction of membrane currents from extracellular potentials using the morhology of the cell